Dealing with stress - talking to your staff

 While people naturally possess a huge range of personality traits, any unusual change should cause you to take notice.

 Take time to put the facts together from your point of view: are there obvious or known factors causing the stress?
-The Stress Management Checklist for Managers (DOCX, 19.2KB) can be used to help identify the causes and contributing factors to workplace stress.
-The Checklist will also help with the development and control measures.
+The Job Stress Risk Identification checklist can be used to help identify the causes and contributing factors to workplace stress.

 However do not jump to conclusions, especially if you believe personal factors are the driving force.